 An old standby for recovery after workouts, BCAAs are something I’ve taken for a long time.
 They help aid in muscle recovery and soreness, and are known to trigger protein synthesis.
 I’ll mix one scoop with water into a Blender Bottle, often times with a half scoop of the collagen peptides noted above, once a day.
 The Scivation Xtend company offers a lot of exotic flavors, but I personally keep it simple with grape.

-Another product my wife and I have been consuming for some time, this specific (grass fed cattle) protein is really tasty.
+Another product my wife and I have been consuming for some time is whey isolate protein.
 It mixes well with other ingredients for shakes or a morning bullet proof coffee.
 I don’t need to go into too much detail about protein in general, but this simply supplies the body with extra protein to aid in muscle recovery, growth, and sustainability during recovery—and ongoing physical therapy activities.
 One scoop provides 23g of protein.

 I started taking this supplement last winter when the cold season kicked in, and I noticed a substantial difference in my immune system keeping nagging cold bugs away.
 I typically question any anti-cold supplements, but alas, I find this works for me.
 After surgery is no different, so I continue to take 575mg (one capsule) daily.